Department of Health and Human Performance

 Public Health

 The Bachelor of Science in Public Health will provide students with the breadth of knowledge, skills, and experiential learning for careers in public health.
 The purpose of the program is to facilitate development of knowledge and skills to promote health in public health settings (e.g., community, governmental, educational, healthcare) by using evidence-based practices to design, implement, and evaluate public health programs that impact individual behavior, community environments, and public policy.
-Students can complete the general B.S. in Public Health degree, or they can choose one of the three concentrations: Applied Epidemiology, Health Equity, or Health and Wellness Coaching.
+Students can complete the general B.S. in Public Health degree (on-campus or online), or they can choose the optional concentration in Applied Epidemiology (on-campus).
 Graduates of this program play a vital role in the public health and health promotion workforces.
-Careers include jobs with governmental public health agencies, industries, non-profit organizations, and various clinical settings with specializations in obesity and diabetes prevention, epidemiology, mental health, substance abuse prevention, public policy, environmental health, maternal, child, and adolescent health, or worksite wellness.
+Careers include jobs with governmental public health agencies, industries, non-profit organizations, and various clinical settings with specializations in obesity and diabetes prevention; epidemiology; mental health; substance abuse prevention; public policy; environmental health; maternal, child, and adolescent health; or worksite wellness.
 Completion of this program may lead to further education opportunities in community and public health, health promotion, allied health, dental, and medical graduate programs.
 Upon degree completion, students are eligible to sit for the national Certified Health Education Specialist (CHES) and the Certified Wellness Practitioner (CWP) exams.

-The Bachelor of Science in Recreation Studies combines classroom learning, field-based learning and on-the-job training in two career tracks: recreation administration and therapeutic recreation.
-Students study recreation programming, leadership, marketing, evaluation, administration, and therapeutic recreation.
-Recreation Studies graduates work in camps, nursing homes, recreation centers, resorts, hospitals, rehabilitation facilities, fitness centers, and state and national parks.
+The Bachelor of Science in Recreation and Sport Management combines classroom learning, field-based learning and on-the-job training in multiple career tracks.
+Concentrations include Recreation, Event Planning, and Sport Management; Outdoor Recreation; and Therapeutic Recreation.
+Students study recreation programming, sport management, leadership, marketing, evaluation, administration, and therapeutic recreation.
+Recreation and Sport Management graduates work in camps, nursing homes, recreation centers, resorts, hospitals, rehabilitation facilities, fitness centers, sports programs and facilities, and state and national parks.
 The program is nationally accredited by the Council on Accreditation, Parks, Recreation, Tourism and Related Professions (COAPRT) in both recreation studies and therapeutic recreation.
 Graduates of this program are eligible to sit for certification examinations for National Council for Therapeutic Recreation Certification (Certified Therapeutic Recreation Specialist - CTRS) and/or the National Recreation and Park Association (Certified Park and Recreation Professional - CPRP).

 Admittance to the Educator Preparation Program

-The All-Level Physical Education Teacher Certifications requires formal admittance into the Educator Preparation Program by the Office of Educator Preparation.
+The All-Level Physical Education Teacher Certification requires formal admittance into the Educator Preparation Program by the Office of Educator Preparation.
 Please see http://www.education.txstate.edu/oep/ for current admittance requirements and procedures.

 Courses in Athletic Training (AT)